rynr/netio/README.md

 netio
 =====

-NETIO is a series of smart sockets nd PDU (Power Distribution Unit) by [Koukaam](http://www.koukaam.se/kkm/index.php).
+NETIO is a series of smart sockets and PDU (Power Distribution Unit) by [Koukaam](http://www.koukaam.se/kkm/index.php).

 This library gives you a Java-Interface to control them.